Bachelor degree (completed)

 The final grade for the course is established through a final (group) project and presentation, combined with additional requirements:

 All other separate assignments must be completed with a pass or grade 5.5 or higher when graded.
+If this condition is not met, then the final grade is either the lowest numerical grade lower than 5.5, or else fail.

 All classes must have been attended.